top of page

 Introduction

 The scapula, a key component in this assembly, boasts connections to an astounding seventeen distinct muscular structures.
-In concert, the osseous, muscular, and soft tissue elements of the shoulder work synergistically to establish a delicate equilibrium of forces, ensuring both mobility and stability.
+In concert, the skeletal, muscular, and soft tissue elements of the shoulder work synergistically to establish a delicate equilibrium of forces, ensuring both mobility and stability.
 However, when this finely tuned homeostasis is perturbed, the shoulder becomes increasingly predisposed to injuries and functional impairments.

 Understanding the Unique Nature of Your Shoulders